33filiXx/CUB3D_42/CODE_ANNOTATIONS.md

      *          │       │       │
      *          ●───────●───────●
      *     (-r, +r)  (0, +r)  (+r, +r)
      *
-     * If ANY of these points is inside a wall, movement is invalid.
+     * If ANY point is inside wall, movement invalid */
-     */

     if (blocked_at(data, new_x, new_y)) return (0);
     if (blocked_at(data, new_x + r, new_y)) return (0);
     if (blocked_at(data, new_x - r, new_y)) return (0);